dndx/bigmail/README.md

 If you have multiple email to send, send all of them into the channel before closing it.

+After that, run it by `cd` into `$GOPATH/src/github.com/dndx/bigmail/main` and execute `go run main.go`.

+bigmail contains a sender library and could be integrated into existing project easily.

 # Benchmark
-Using a 10 worker setup, bigmail can send 20 emails/second over an Internet environemnt.
+Using a 10 worker setup, bigmail can send 20 emails/second over an Internet environemnt to `sendmail` daemons.
 Thus it is very efficient on sending large volume of emails.

 # To Do
 * Nicer CLI interface